ldzoid/damn-vulnerable-defi-v2/README.md

 ## 2 - Naive Receiver

-This challange might be tricky at first.
-Goal is not to attack lender, rather we need to drain funds from receiver even though vulnerability is inside lender's contract.
+This challenge might be tricky at first.
+The goal is not to attack the lender, rather we need to drain funds from the receiver even though the vulnerability is inside the lender's contract.

-**NaiveReceiverLenderPool.sol** is offering flash loans, but it always takes constant fee of **1 ether**.
+**NaiveReceiverLenderPool.sol** is offering flash loans, but it always takes a constant fee of **1 ether**.
-There is nothing wrong with contract's logic, but the way it offers flash loans is not very secure.
+There is nothing wrong with the contract's logic, but the way it offers flash loans is not very secure.

-As we can see from `flashLoan()` function:
+As we can see from the `flashLoan()` function:

 ```solidity
 function flashLoan(address borrower, uint256 borrowAmount) external nonReentrant {